The strategic way to determine what to keep doing, what to pause & what to stop altogether to avoid burnout.

 Wait.
 Before we move forward, you have to promise to accept there ARE things that can be stopped without bringing a business to a halt…

 Okay, now we’re ready.
 Start to look at the way you’ve tagged or categorised your work.
-What trends or patterns do you see?
+You can get a really good understanding of trends and patterns in your dashboard.
 What surprises you?
 Where are you spending most of your time (or not enough of it?)

 Usually when we prioritise, we’re just talking about what we can shift around.
 When ruthlessly prioritising, we’re doing that but we’re also talking about what we can stop doing temporarily or altogether as well.
 That’s right, eliminating things from the list!